 How trophy hunting harms our environment:

-- Native carnivores also help to control disease transmission and keep prey populations in check.
-Larger carnivores, like wolves and mountain lions, can prevent deadly chronic wasting disease from spreading, while smaller carnivores, like coyotes, bobcats, and foxes, prey on mice and other rodents harboring disease-carrying ticks, like the one that transmits Lyme disease to humans.
+- Native carnivores also help control disease transmission and keep prey populations in check.
+Larger carnivores, like wolves and mountain lions, can prevent the deadly chronic wasting disease from spreading, while smaller carnivores, like coyotes, bobcats, and foxes, prey on mice and other rodents harboring disease-carrying ticks, like the one that transmits Lyme disease to humans.

-- Conservation biologists are concerned that the killing of keystone carnivores can disrupt entire ecosystems: habitats become less biologically diverse, leading to increased disease, more wildfires, and the loss of healthy forests and plant growth needed to fight climate change.
+- Conservation biologists are concerned that the killing of keystone carnivores can disrupt entire ecosystems: habitats become less biologically diverse, leading to increased disease, more wildfires, and the loss of healthy forests and plant growth needed to fight Climate change.